How to Get to the Pink Sea!

 Why is the Sea Pink?

-Advice from locals: the best time to visit the Pink Sea is in the morning ~ before noon.
-Though I imagined sunset here would be insane, some of them said that the water does not look as pink in the afternoons.
+Advice from Locals: the best time to visit the Pink Sea is in the morning ~ before noon.
+Though I imagine sunset here would be insane (& my friend did capture a gorgeous one), locals say that the water does not look as pink in the afternoons.

 Did I Use a Filter?